bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 Item              Type       Description
 ----------------  ---------  ------------------------
-Type code         Byte       Issue Record type code AssetId           Binary     Link to asset record Owner             Account    The public key of the signer Nonce             VarInt     Allow for multiple issues of the same asset Signature         Signature  Ed25519 signature of signer
+Type code         Byte       Issue Record type code AssetId           Binary     Link to asset record (SHA3-512 of asset fingerprint) Owner             Account    The public key of the signer Nonce             VarInt     Allow for multiple issues of the same asset Signature         Signature  Ed25519 signature of signer